wlg1/wlg1.github.io/ch3.md

 With the logistic regression model or the single neuron perceptron, an analogy from the function to a human making a decision can be made: we think of the neuron as saying "If a data point is on one side of my decision boundary, then 0, else 1".

-With hidden layer neurons, we can still make an analogy from the output neuron to a human, but the human analogous to it has a more complicated thought process: "If hyperplane A says it's sure by a degree of '22' that the observation is in class 0 (based on its distance from the LHS of the hyperplane) while hyperplane B says it's only sure by a degree of '4' that it's in class 1 (based on its position from its RHS), and I trust neuron A only 0.2 but trust neuron B with 0.7, then by -0.02\*22 + 4\*0.7 = 2.36 (using bias=0 and the sigmoid as the activation function that squishes 2.36 into 0.91), I still think it's most likely in class 1 because A's belief that it's in class 0 is not strong enough compared to how much I trust A and B and to B's belief."
+With hidden layer neurons, we can still make an analogy from the output neuron to a human, but the human analogous to it has a more complicated thought process: "If neuron A says it's sure by a degree of '22' that the observation is in class 0, while neuron B says it's only sure by a degree of '4' that it's in class 1, and I trust neuron A only 0.2 but trust neuron B with 0.7, then by -0.02\*22 + 4\*0.7 = 2.36 (using bias=0 and the sigmoid as the activation function that squishes 2.36 into 0.91), I still think it's most likely in class 1 because A's belief that it's in class 0 is not strong enough compared to how much I trust A and B and to B's belief."

 [figure of XOR output neuron making decisions using continuous values]